 If you have medical or ethical dietary restrictions.
 We plan meals for the “average eater.”
 Feel free to bring your own snacks!
 We really try to accommodate everyone’s diet, but please understand we don’t have enough room to pack a buffet in a kayak.
-If you would like to buy your own groceries, a $20 refund will be subtracted from your Alaskan overnight kayak trip cost.

 Return to geologic antiquity: